Duncan Fearnley

-Charles Duncan Fearnley (born 12 April 1940), more commonly known as Duncan Fearnley, is a former first-class cricketer who, after retirement as a player, became a producer of cricket bats.
-Fearnley is also the great uncle of British Olympic gymnast Nile Wilson.
+Charles Duncan Fearnley (12 April 1940 – 8 March 2024), more commonly known as Duncan Fearnley, was an English first class cricketer who, after retirement as a player, became a producer of cricket bats.
+Fearnley was also the great-uncle of British Olympic gymnast Nile Wilson.

 Birth and early life

 Fearnley was born in Pudsey, Yorkshire.
 In 1955 he had just played for the England Schoolboys team and hoped for a career in professional cricket, but during the winter months he began making cricket bats to supplement his income.

 The first bats Fearnley made were branded 'Tudor Rose', but soon they became known as 'Fearnley of Farsley'.

 Cricket career

-Fearnley's main aim was to play professional cricket, and though a phenomenal schoolboy cricketer, he could not make it into his home county's 1st XI, only managing to play for Yorkshire IIs.
-He sought trials elsewhere to fulfil his ambition and in 1960 he was given the opportunity he'd craved at Worcestershire.
+Fearnley's could not make it into his home county's 1st XI, only managing to play for Yorkshire's second XI with two appearances in 1959.
+He sought trials elsewhere and in 1960 joined Worcestershire where after two further seasons of second XI cricket, he made his first-class debut in 1962.
+As a left-hand opening batsman he played 97 matches for Worcestershire between 1962 and 1968, featuring most often during the county's maiden Championship-winning season of 1964 when he appeared 22 times.
+His average was always around 20, with a highest season average of 25.60 achieved in 1966 when he made his only first-class century, an innings of 112 against Derbyshire at Kidderminster.

-Fearnley was a left-hand opening batsman who played 22 times in Worcestershire's maiden Championship-winning season of 1964 but never really established himself in the side.
-In seven seasons he made 97 appearances, his average always hovering around 20.
-After leaving New Road at the end of 1968 he played for Lincolnshire, returning to Worcestershire in 1972 to captain the 2nd XI.
+Fearnley left Worcestershire at the end of 1968 and played three seasons of Minor Counties cricket for Lincolnshire, before returning to Worcestershire to captain the second XI in 1972.